 The Victorian health services performance monitoring framework 2018-19 outlines the Government’s approach to overseeing the performance of Victorian health services.

 The approach encourages early identification of performance issues before they become performance failures and introduces a more robust and transparent information exchange between the Department of Health and Human Services, health services and other entities to support improvement at the service level and across the health sector.

-The Department of Health and Human Services will lead the implementation of the new framework in collaboration with health services and other agencies, in particular Safer Care Victoria (SCV) and the Victorian Agency for Health Information (VAHI).
+The Department of Health and Human Services will continue to lead the implementation of the framework in collaboration with health services and other agencies, in particular SCV and the VAHI.
 The department will call on SCV and VAHI as key partners to manage and improve sector-wide performance.

-Changes for 2017-18
+Changes for 2018-19